utshomax/postman-docs/src/pages/docs/postman-cli/postman-cli-options.md

 ### postman publish api

-Publish a snapshot of an API for the given apiId.
+Publish a snapshot of an API for the given `apiId`.
 All entities linked to the API will be published by default.
 You can choose which entities to publish by using additional options.

 #### Example